paulo-vc/latex-cv/README.md

 # My LaTeX CV

-This repository contains the LaTeX source code and PDF versions of my professional resumes, organized by area of expertise.
+This repository contains the LaTeX source code of my professional resumes, organized by area of expertise.

 ---